Primary Navigation Mobile

 Mercedes offers three conventional engines on its E-Class, one petrol and two diesels, which all come with a nine-speed automatic gearbox as standard and fuel-saving mild-hybrid technology

-The only E-Class Estate we’ve tested so far is the E220d, which uses a 197hp 2.0-litre diesel engine.
+We’ve tested a couple of the engines, including the E220d, which uses a 197hp 2.0-litre diesel engine.
 Though not the quickest – 0-62mph takes 7.9 seconds – it’s an ideal fit for this large estate car, as long as you’re not in a hurry.
 If you are, we recommend a look at the E450d, which uses a 367hp 3.0-litre diesel engine that reduces that 0-62mph time to 5.0 seconds, and comes with four-wheel-drive as standard too.
 It is considerably more expensive, however.

 Mercedes E-Class Estate front

-A range of engines are available in the new E-Class Estate.
+A range of engines are available in the E-Class Estate.

 Both the plug-in hybrids also use a large (by PHEV standards) 25.7kWh battery, which Mercedes claims allows for up to an impressive 68 miles of range.
 It can also work with a DC rapid charger at speeds up to 55kW, which takes just 20 minutes to take it from 20 to 80 per cent.